close print view

 Parker said the Commission believes that the number of people who have come forward is just the “tip of the iceberg.”

 “Notwithstanding MCRI officials’ statements to the contrary,” she said.
-“There is substantial credible testimony that MCRI’s efforts to change the Constitution of the State of Michigan rest on a foundation of fraud and misrepresentation.”
+“There is substantial credible testimony that MCRI’s efforts to change the Constitution of the State of

 The press conferences will be held on Monday, June 12, at the below locations: